merqurio/merqurio.github.io/_posts/2024-09-12-the-ehds-is-coming-are-we-ready.md

 ---
 layout: post
-title: "The European Health Data Space: Opportunities and Obstacles for Innovators"
+title: "The EHDS is Coming.
+Are We Ready?"
 date: 2024-09-12 09:00:00 +0100
 tags:
   - ehds